EBI-Metagenomics/EMG-docs/docs/about.rst

 ----------------------------

 MGnify is a freely available hub for the analysis and exploration of :term:`metagenomic`, :term:`metatranscriptomic`, :term:`amplicon` and :term:`assembly` data.
 The resource provides rich functional and taxonomic analyses of user-submitted sequences, as well as analysis of publicly available metagenomic datasets held within the European Nucleotide Archive (`ENA <https://www.ebi.ac.uk/ena>`_).
+MGnify resource was previously known as EBI Metagenomics, but was rebranded to reflect its growing remit.

 --------------------------------
 What does MGnify offer